mariochem/thermo_properties/README.md

 The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
 The variable yd reports the value obtained for the steam pressure in kpa.

       b - water.vl (xd, yd) this function calculates the specific volume of liquid water in the saturation condition.
 The temperature in celsius must be entered in xd.
-The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
+The function returns an integer 0 or 1 to inform whether the temperature is within or out of the range for the interval of saturation.
 The variable yd informs the value obtained for the specific volume in m3 / kg.

       c - water.vv (xd, yd) this function calculates the specific volume of water vapor in the saturation condition.
 The temperature in celsius must be entered in xd.
 The function returns an integer 0 or 1 to inform whether the temperature is within the range of the table.
 The variable yd informs the value obtained for the specific volume in m3 / kg.